jebu75/cmv-layer-swapper/README.md

 v1.0
 =================

-Layer swapper widget for David Spriggs CMV
+Layer swapper widget for [David Spriggs Configurable Map Viewer](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI)

 Widget designed to allow swapping of a configurable list of layers.
 Most obvious use case is flipping thru historical imagery.
 Works best for layers which should be mutually exclusive of each other.
 Also allows fading of the selected layer via a slider control.